desbma/colors/README.rst

 ANSI colors for Python
 ======================

-A simple module to add ANSI colors and decorations to your strings.
+le module to add ANSI colors and decorations to your strings.

 Example Usage
 -------------